Enhancing the sensitivity and selectivity of pyrene-based sensors for detection of small gaseous molecules via destructive quantum interference: Results and Discussion

 where $T$ and $T_{\mathrm{0}}$ are the transmission functions evaluated at the Fermi level $E_F$ of the junction with and without the adsorbate, respectively.
 The selectivity is instead related to the ability to identify a specific adsorbate from the others, and therefore relies on differences in the individual sensitivities.

-In the following, we focus on the most stable configuration for each adsorbate but the results are qualitatively similar for all other configurations (not shown).
+In the following, we focus on the most stable configuration for each adsorbate but we stress that all the arguments that we bring forward and our conclusions are consistent for all other configurations (not shown).
 We present the results in Fig.~\ref{fig:Sensitivity} where positive and negative sensitivities indicate an enhancement or suppression of the electronic conductance.
 Two features clearly stand out, i.e., the sensitivity for NO$_2$ is immensely higher than those of H$_2$O or NH$_3$, and also much higher (about two orders of magnitude) in the meta- than in the para-substituted pyrene junction.
 Hence, NO$_2$ is easy to detect because its adsorption triggers a significant chemiresistive response, while the signal is weaker and very similar for H$_2$O and NH$_3$, making their sensing and identification harder.
 High sensitivity was already experimentally reported for adsorption of NO$_2$ on graphene.~\cite{schedin2007detection}

 We now look at the current-voltage characteristics, which provide information about the difference in electronic structure of the junctions.
 The current ($I$) versus applied bias voltage ($V_b$) is shown in Fig.~\ref{fig:IV} for both the meta- and para-connected junctions before and after the adsorption of the molecules.
 We observe a significant enhancement of the electric current in the presence of NO$_2$, which saturates for $V_b>25$~mV.
 This is the consequence of an asymmetric Fano resonance as we will demonstrate later.
 The adsorption of H$_2$O and NH$_3$ results in a suppression of the electric current but the I-V curves are featureless since the considered bias window is well inside the junctions HOMO-LUMO gap, i.e., $eV_b \ll \Delta \approx 2$~eV.
 This means that, even at a finite bias, it remains more difficult to detect either H$_2$O or NH$_3$, or distinguish between them, in contrast to NO$_2$.
 We shall see further below that this limitation can be overcome by applying a gate voltage.